fivdi/onoff/README.md

 - invert - A boolean value specifying whether the values read from or written to the GPIO should be inverted.
 The interrupt generating edge for the GPIO also follow this this setting.
 The valid values for invert are true and false.
 Setting activeLow to true inverts.
-Optional, the default value is false.

 Set GPIO activeLow setting.